UPDATED: March 2019

 Except for the fact that I lived on the North of Thailand for some time, I did not know much about the most touristic part of the country – the islands, of course!

 The first one I have visited was Koh Phangan island (or Ko Pha Ngan).
 It was the right choice as it appeared to be my favorite Thai Island!
 I have stayed for enough days to make a compilation of the best things to do in Koh Phangan for you.
 I also selected a list of places to stay in Koh Phangan for all budgets!

-If you are thinking to go to Thailand soon or just curious how is it there on the paradise Island, read on, this article is for you!
+So, if you are thinking to go to Thailand soon or you are just curious about the activities you can do this paradise Island, read on, this article is for you!

 Here are my Top 9 Things to do in Koh Phangan:

 - 3. Admire the sunset at Amsterdam bar